hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ### Informational Alerts

-Use the highlight and neutral alert variants for less urgent messages like updates, promotions, or non-critical warnings.
-These non-disruptive alerts are ideal for information or upsells that don't require immediate attention.
-Use critical, success, or warning alerts instead for errors or urgent situations.
+Use the highlight and neutral alert variants for non-urgent messages like updates, promotions, or non-critical warnings.
+These non-disruptive alerts are ideal for information or upsells that don't need immediate attention, while critical, success, or warning alerts should be reserved for urgent situations.

-In Figma, designers should use the highlight and neutral alert variants when creating UI designs for informational messages.
-In the Ember component, these alert variants are coded without `role="alert"` and with `aria-live` set to "off."

-!!!
-Info

-Designers should be aware that assistive technologies will not treat these alerts as urgent, aligning the design intent with the user experience in development.

-!!!
+Designers can apply these variants as needed in Figma.
+In development, they are already configured without `role= "alert"` and with `aria-live= "off"` meaning assistive technologies won't treat them as urgent, which aligns with their informational purpose.

 ### Ordering Alerts by color